tlringer/proof-demos/README.md

 proof strategies (like induction), and a whole lot more.
 But we can get _way more creative_ than that.

-How creative?
+# Oh?
+How Creative?

 I recommend [this podcast](https://soundcloud.com/thesis-review/41-talia-ringer-proof-repair) to hear some of my recent ideas, but like, some examples:
 A tactic can _take a proof term as input_ and _transform it_ to create another proof term, like quite literally a _proof term transformation_ (a program transformation, but for proofs).
 We can use this to do pretty much whatever we could do to programs by transformation: refactor them, repair them, mutate them to find new proofs